edilsoncorrea/OctoPrint-UPS/README.md

 This OctoPrint plugin interfaces with a UPS monitored by [NUT (Network UPS Tools)](https://github.com/networkupstools/nut).

 ## Requirements
- - NUT must be configured by the user.
-This plugin does not alter NUT configuration whatsoever.
  - A UPS that provides `battery.charge` in percentage.

 ## Screenshots